BarisBarut/Digital-Portfolio-BB/pokemon-guide.md

 2. In the Pokémon selection screen, either:
    - Type a Pokémon's name in the search bar
    - OR browse through the list of available Pokémon
-3. Click on a Pokémon to select it.
+3. Click on a Pokémon to select it (See Figure 10).
 <p align="center">
   <img src="/Picture12.png" alt="Figure 10: Search bar highlighted above, click on a Pokémon to select it for your team">
 </p>